Hubs-Foundation/hubs-docs/docs/hubs-features.md

 1. __Volume:__ Changes the volume of the user's mic (does not affect the volume for others in the room)
 2. __Hide:__ Hides a user's avatar and voice from you.
 This only applies to the current session (once you refresh you will see them again).
 Other room members can still see the user.
-3. __Mute:__ Turns off the user's microphone (moderators only)
+3. __Mute:__ Turns off the user's microphone (moderators only).
-4. __Kick:__ Temporarily kick a user from the room (moderators only)
+4. __Kick:__ Temporarily kick a user from the room (moderators only).

 ### Camera Menus

 ![Enter room on Wired in device](img/hubs-camera-menu.png)
 ![Enter room on Wired in device](img/hubs-camera-menu2.png)
 1. __Photo:__ Takes a still image
-2. __Video:__ Records a video (use the arrows to change the length in seconds).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Note that video recordings are saved temporarily to browser storage, videos in progress may be lost if the browser runs out  of space.
+2 Note that video recordings are saved temporarily to browser storage, videos in progress may be lost if the browser runs out  of space.
 If you wish to record an event, we recommend using a screen recording tool, such as [OBS](https://obsproject.com/)
 3. __Unmute/Mute Camera__
 4. __Focus and track mode__
 5. __Rotate__